 Assisted hearing devices, large-print orders of service, and large-print hymnals are available simply by asking an usher as you enter the sanctuary.
 Ask a greeter or an usher for assistance.

 What happens in the service?
 Upon entering the sanctuary, you will be greeted by an usher and receive an order of service.
 The order of service includes a basic outline of the service and includes information to make you feel at home.
 Have a seat anywhere you wish.
 Our Sunday services create a sacred space for connecting to your inner spirit and to a community that cares.
-We also have a lot of fun!

 You may recognize familiar elements from other services that you have attended.
 A typical service includes: